scholzj/strimzi-go/README.md

 ## Updating the APIs

 1. Make sure the `doc.go` and `register.go` files are manually created and maintained.
-2. Use the `strimzi-go-generate` to generated the Golang-based `types.go`.
-3. Go to the `hack` directory and run `codegen.sh` to update the generated files
+2. Run `make generate` to update all the files
-4. Run `go test ./tests/...` to test the updated files
+3. Run `make test` to test the updated files (you need Kubernetes environment with installed Strimzi CRDs)
-5. Add the updated files to the Git repo
+4. Add the updated files to the Git repo